michaeltoth/projects/LendingClub.md

 }
 ```

 For each loan in the file, Lending Club provides an indication of the current loan status.
-Because many of the loan statuses represent similar outcomes, I've mapped them from Lending Club's 7 down to only 2, simplifying the classification problem without much loss of information.
-The two outcomes "Performing" and "NonPerforming" seek to separate those loans likely to pay in full from those likely to default.
+Because many of the loan statuses represent similar outcomes, I've mapped them from Lending Club's 7 down to only 2, simplifying the problem of classifying loan outcomes without much loss of information useful for investment decisions.
+My two outcomes "Performing" and "NonPerforming" seek to separate those loans likely to pay in full from those likely to default.
 Below I include a table summarizing the mappings:

 | Status               | Mapping       | Description                                                              |
 |----------------------|---------------|--------------------------------------------------------------------------|